toddlerCoder007/StockV2/lesson.md

     )
   }
 ```
+> Instructors may refer to `code/my-app/src/MyComponent.module.css` for code sample

 CSS code inside a module is available only to the component that imports it, therefore there is no risk global name conflicts.

 ### Activity (5 mins)

 Add styling to `Todo.js` and `App.js` using CSS Modules.

+> Instructors may refer to `code/my-app/src/` for code samples